 This sensation of flow is produced in two primary ways: elastic shots and morph cuts.
 An elastic shot is Yvonne Spielmann’s term for shots that create alternative understandings of space other than perspectival space, through special effects.
 Spielmann notes that most special effects in cinema could legitimately be called “spatial effects” because they almost always depend on bending space in new ways.
 In Gravity these spatials are produced by having the camera move in highly unconventional ways that sever us from a stable point of view.
 Instead, our point of view changes unexpectedly as objects that leave frame right flow back in frame left.
 This spatial unmooring is spectacular because we are so unused to this kind of cinematography that it produces a renewal of perception.

-Part of this unmooring comes from the morph cuts, an animation technique where shots that end and begin with almost the same composition can be morphed invisibly together to present a continuous shot.
+Part of this unmooring comes from the morph cuts, an animation technique where shots that end and begin with almost the same composition can be morphed seamlessly together to present a continuous shot.
 Morph cuts are distinctive in that they are invisible if done well and so produce a literal version of Bordwell’s concept of “intensified continuity.”
 In Gravity the continuity of shots is intensified through morphing and so produces space and time as a continuous unfolding relation.
 This unfolding is another example of the logic of intensity, where new articulations of space help generate and attract attention.

 Another aspect of flow and elastic images comes in the form of temporal elasticity, what I will call temporals.
 Temporals are instances of time moving at different speeds, whether faster or slower.
 The iconic example of a temporal effect is the bullet-time effect in The Matrix (The Wachowskis, 1999).
 The Wachowski sisters’ movie innovated a new image of time, which spatialized time by morphing multiple shots together to one seamless tracking shot that in fact does not move.
 One hundred twenty cameras were used in this time-slice sequence, before digital composting and animation morphed these still images together to a moving image.
 Once again, while time is indeed spatialized (since the non-camera appears to rotate while characters do not move), it is more useful to think of the plasticity of time, the way that time may move without duration, in a sense.
 Time moving without duration is precisely what Rodowick objects to about digital cinema, since it contradicts a key Bergsonian idea: that movement and duration are the same.
 Rodowick borrows Deleuze’s logic of becoming when he (Rodowick) argues that “the electronic image is never wholly present in either space or time.”
 What Rodowick does not grapple with and which is what is at stake here is the distinction between quantitative and qualitative differences.
 This distinction is developed by Bergson in The Creative Mind and commented on by Deleuze in his book on Bergson.
 For both Bergson and Deleuze, qualitative differences are about repetitions that are not the same, an intensity of variation.